 - Lifespan Development must include the study of development from birth to death.

+Many programs require coursework in biology and pre-PT students should plan to take BIOL-L 112.
 For other PT programs you may also need to take a combination of some of the coursework below.
-Research programs early to find out what courses you will need to apply for admission.
-Note that many programs require coursework in biology and pre-PT students should plan to take BIOL-L 112.
+Research programs early to find out what course prerequisites you will need to apply for admission.
+View the Comparison of Course Prerequisites by Program.

 - Medical Terminology: CLAS-C 209